tsk-tsk/tsk-tsk/README.md

 - Easy migration to a full-blown Scala project when the script grows.
 The script is valid Scala, so the existing tooling handles it perfectly well - the TSK-specific parts are hidden from the Scala compiler within the Scala comment block.
 TSK will be able to generate SBT and Mill projects
-- Compilation of the script to a native binary (with GraalVM) to reduce the script's memory footprint and startup time
+- Compilation of your script to a native binary (with GraalVM) to reduce the script's memory footprint and startup time
 - Robust handling of errors made in the shell part (preamble)

 ## Acknowledgements